AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Where do you learn to make banana splits?
+What do you call a boomerang that won't come back?

-At sundae school.
+A stick.
 <!-- JOKE-END -->